mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 Assembly was straightforward.
 From start to finish, it took me about two and a half hours.
 One minor complaint is that none of the parts are labeled, but I could match them to the instructions based on shape.

 The rack is depth-adjustable, and I chose the shallowest depth.
 The rack does have a design flaw in that the shortest depth makes some screw holes inaccessible.
 I worked around this by expanding the depth, screwing in the spots that are unreachable at shallow depth, then adjusting the depth back down.

-The rack came with a grounding cable, but I can't figure out how to use it.

 ## Choosing a network switch